Karimo299/DontKillMyMusic/README.md

 # DontKillMyMusic

 A tweak that prevents you from killing the app that is currently playing.

+## How does it work?

 ## Changlog

+* V1.0.3-2 (Current)
+  - Fixed bug where you cant enter an app when it is tapped if lockapp isnt enabled.

+* V1.0.3-1
+  - Fixed typo in the settings section.

+* V1.0.3
+  - Added the ability to lock other apps if you wish so.

-* V1.0.2-1 (Current)
+* V1.0.2-1
   - Added toggle for EasySwitcherX fix

 * V1.0.2
   - Support for EasySwitcherX
   - Code Cleanup

 * V1.0.1
   - Enable Bug fix
   - Support for SBCard by julioverne